X

 Taking this opportunity, Ieyasu became independent from the Imagawa family.
 He changed his family name from Matsudaira to Tokugawa.
 He joined hands with Nobunaga, the head of the Oda family, who had been his archenemy since his father’s time.

-He kept the alliance with Nobunaga and built the foundation to become the ruler of Japan.
+He maintained the alliance with Nobunaga and built the foundation for becoming the ruler of Japan.

 The Tokugawa family’s family crest is the crest of the hollyhock.
-But the depiction of leaves is different at different times.
-It was more realistic and detailed in Ieyasu’s time and it became simpler after the middle of the Edo period.
+However, the depiction of leaves is different at different times.
+It was more realistic and detailed in Ieyasu’s time, and it became simpler after the middle of the Edo period.

-The oonakakuro is a type of ichibiki ryo and was the exclusive crest of the Nitta clan, a venerable family of the Minamoto clan.
-Ieyasu owned this crest because he claimed descent from the Nitta clan in order to obtain the shogun’s post.
+The Oonakakuro is a type of Ichibiki-ryo and was the exclusive crest of the Nitta clan, a venerable family of the Minamoto clan.
+Ieyasu owned this crest because he claimed descent from the Nitta clan to obtain the shogun’s post.

 Ieyasu owned this family crest of ginkgo with swords.
-However, whether he actually used it or not is unknown.
+However, it is unknown whether he actually used it.

-As for the three-leaf hollyhock, it is said to have been given to Ieyasu by his vassals Sakai or Honda.
+As for the three-leaf hollyhock is said to have been given to Ieyasu by his vassals Sakai or Honda.

 4. SANADA YUKIMURA (1567- 1615) actual name, NOBUSHIGE (信繁): Samurai Kamon